-Basic policy
+• Basic policy

-The Company holds a vast amount of information assets including information presented by customers related to its business execution and confidential information concerning the Group's proprietary technologies and its trade.
+The Company holds a vast amount of information assets The Company is conducting educational activities to including information presented by customers related to develop information security awareness among all its business execution and confidential information employees including various training sessions, some involving the use of educational DVDs. concerning the Group's proprietary technologies and its trade.
 Each Group company is taking various measures in this respect based on an awareness of shared security under the Group's Information Security Guidelines, which have been established to adequately manage and use these information assets.